HamalVolunteers/Backend/README.md

 # Backend
 Python backend for the application

+# current tests sidclaimer
+The current tests (i.e CI) reset the DB completly (to not overcrowd it).
+They should be changed to reset a safer envieroment later.
+But it will be dependend on the chosen DB/xRM.

 # Backend flow
 1) Recieve an HTTP request from flutter frontend.
 2) Breakdown the request by the given structure.